-- FIII.3 The student will understand spoken and written French presented through a variety of media and based on new topics in familiar contexts. - 1.
+- WIII.3 The student will understand spoken and written target language presented through a variety of media and based on new topics in familiar contexts. - 1.
 Identify main ideas and pertinent details when listening to or reading materials such as live and recorded conversations, short lectures, podcasts, videos, reports, and literary selections. - 2.
 Understand culturally authentic, level-appropriate materials that present new information in familiar contexts. - 3.
 Understand and respond appropriately to instructions presented in more complex informational materials, such as instructions for understanding public transportation or using technology.

-- FIII.4 The student will present information orally and in written French, recombining familiar elements to create original sentences in paragraphs that are increasingly complex. - 1.
-Summarize and communicate orally and in writing main ideas and supporting details from a variety of authentic French language materials. - 2.
-Use major time frames, word order, and other level-appropriate language structures with increasing accuracy. - FIII.5 The student will present in French student-created and culturally authentic stories, poems, and skits. - 1.
-Produce well-organized spoken and written presentations to suit the type of audience and the purpose of the presentation. - 2.
-Use various verbal and nonverbal presentational techniques, such as voice inflection, visual aids and technological support.
+- WIII.4 The student will present information orally and in writing in the target language, recombining familiar elements to create original sentences in paragraphs that are increasingly complex. - 1.
+Summarize and communicate orally and in writing main ideas and supporting details from a variety of authentic language materials. - 2.
+Use major time frames, word order, and other level-appropriate language structures with increasing accuracy. - WIII.5 The student will present in the target language student-created and culturally authentic stories, poems, and skits. - 1.
+Produce well-organized spoken and written presentations appropriate to the type of audience and the purpose of the presentation. - 2.
+Use various verbal and nonverbal presentational techniques, including voice inflection, visual aids and technological support.

-- FIII.6 The student will examine in French the interrelationships among the perspectives, practices, and products of the cultures studied. - 1.
-Examine how and why products such as natural and manufactured items, forms of recreation, pastimes, language, and symbols reflect practices and perspectives of francophone cultures. - 2.
-Compare and contrast the viewpoints of people who speak French and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
-Investigate the interrelationship of geography and history of francophone cultures.
+- WIII.6 The student will examine in the target language the interrelationships among the perspectives, practices, and products of the cultures studied. - 1.
+Examine how and why products such as natural and manufactured items, the arts, forms of recreation, pastimes, language, and symbols reflect practices and perspectives of the cultures studied. - 2.
+Compare and contrast the viewpoints of people who speak the target language and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
+Investigate the interrelationship of geography and history of the cultures studied.

-- FIII.7 The student will use French to reinforce and broaden understanding of connections between the target language and other subject areas. - 1.
-Discuss aspects of French and francophone culture(s) found in other subject areas - 2.
-Make connections between topics studied in other subject areas and those studied in French class. - 3.
-Use authentic French-language resources to expand knowledge acquired in other subject areas.
+- WIII.7 The student will use the target language to reinforce and broaden understanding of connections between the target language and other subject areas. - 1.
+Discuss aspects of the language and culture(s) found in other subject area. - 2.
+Make connections between topics studied in other subject areas and those studied in the target-language class. - 3.
+Use authentic target language resources to expand knowledge acquired in other subject areas.

-- FIII.8 The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of French. - 1.
+- WIII.8 The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of the target language. - 1.
 Demonstrate that language and meaning do not transfer directly from one language to another. - 2.
-Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of French. - FIII.9 The student will investigate and discuss why similarities and differences exist within and among francophone cultures. - 1.
-Discuss the influences of historical and contemporary events and issues on francophone countries or regions and the United States. - 2.
-Compare and contrast aspects of the cultures studied, with those of other cultures.
+Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of the target language.

+- WIII.9 The student will investigate and discuss why similarities and differences exist within and among cultures. - 1.
+Discuss the influences of historical and contemporary events and issues on the countries or regions where the target language is spoken. - 2.
+Compare and contrast aspects of the cultures studied with those of other cultures.

-- FIII.10 The student will apply target-language skills and expand cultural understanding by accessing information beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Compare in French aspects of the francophone cultures obtained from interaction with French speakers, and authentic media, entertainment, and technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.
+- WIII.10 The student will apply target-language skills and expand cultural understanding by accessing information beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Expand target-language skills and cultural competence through the use of media, entertainment, and technology. - 2.
+Use target-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.